AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 ### Goals

-You'll configure CPA or ROAS optimization at the package level (see Step 3 - Create Packages), but you can add additional placement-level settings.
+You must configure CPA or ROAS optimization at the package level (see Step 3 - Create Packages), but you can add additional placement-level settings.

 * **Max Bid:**
   * For prospecting placements, use a low maximum bid ($5).